18mukeshram/skillbridge/docs/PROJECT_DOCUMENTATION.md

 Demo data is stored in `localStorage` and follows the same shape as real API responses.

+## 6.1 AI Assistant Feature (New)

+SkillBridge includes an AI-powered learning assistant designed to enhance the step-level learning experience.

+The AI assistant is available on the Step Details page and helps users:

+Understand roadmap steps in simple language

+Ask clarifying questions about concepts

+Get guidance such as “What should I focus on next?”

+Key Characteristics

+Context-aware
+The AI receives structured context including:

+Step title

+Focus area

+Topics

+Learning outcome

+Beginner-friendly responses
+Prompt design enforces:

+Simple language

+Step-by-step explanations

+Concise output

+Authenticated backend integration

+AI requests are handled via a secure backend route

+OpenAI API keys are never exposed to the frontend

+Graceful degradation

+In demo mode or when API quota is unavailable, the UI remains functional

+Users see a clear message indicating temporary AI unavailability

+This design ensures the AI feature adds value without compromising stability or demo accessibility.

 ## 7. API Routes (Backend)

 Auth Routes